dankito/couchbase-lite-jpa/README.md

 # couchbase-lite-jpa

 JPA provider for CouchbaseLite.
-Not a full JPA implemention yet, but most annotations working.
+Not a full JPA implementation yet, but most annotations are working.

 Preferable use in conjunction with [jpa-apt](https://github.com/dankito/jpa-apt) to that JPA meta model gets generated at build time and no time consuming annotation reading with reflection at application start up is required.